reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 <Solution>

-A variable like `timeoutID` is shared between all components.
+A variable like `timeoutID` is shared between all Components.
 This is why clicking on the second button resets the first button's pending timeout.
 To fix this, you can keep timeout in a ref.
 Each button will get its own ref, so they won't conflict with each other.
 Notice how clicking two buttons fast will show both messages.

 <Sandpack>